mbontrager/md-cv/index.md

 ## Activities

-### JF Crow Institute for the Study of Evolution
+### Evolution Coordinating Committee

+`2013-15`
-I am a member of the Evolution Coordinating Committee for the Crow Institute at UW-Madision.
+I am a member of the Evolution Coordinating Committee for the JF Crow Institute for the study of Evolution at UW-Madision.
 I am involved in the development of a graduate program in Evolution, as well as in many outreach and teaching activities.

 ### Evolution Seminar Series

+`2013-15`
 I organize and run the UW-Madison Evolution Seminar Series by inviting all associated speakers and writing grants for funding visiting speakers.

 ### MoMiEE

+`2014-15`
 I co-founded a group meeting of microbial ecologists and computational biologists on campus which meets monthly to talk about methods in microbial ecology and evolution.

 ### Evolution Journal Club

+`2014-15`
 I founded and help run a weekly evolution journal club for graduate students and post-docs.

 ## Awards

-HHMI Teaching Fellowship (2014 - Present)

 NSF Graduate Research Fellowhip Program (3 years PhD fees + enhanced stipend)

 Genetics Department NIH training grant (2 years PhD fees + stipend)

+HHMI Teaching Fellowship (Teacher training and course design)

 UW-Madison Zoology research grant ($2500 research funding)